Raul-Villegas23/my_flask_app/README.md

 # Gaussian Splats: UI + Viewer

-This project is inspired of Inria's original work for 3D Gaussian Splatting and Antimatter Splat viewer.
+This project is inspired of Inria's original work for 3D Gaussian Splatting and Antimatter15 Splat viewer.
 This python Flask application uses both works to create a User Interface (UI) where users can experiment and train their splat models.
 This project also makes use of Airstudio's docker image (airstudio/gaussian-splatting) for accessing the original repository without having to install and set up all the required dependencies (conda environment).
+And it makes use of aframe-gaussian-splatting-component, which is a WebGL implementation derived from antimatter15.

 The main advantage of this method is that it requires almost none programming experience and can be used for small and large scale models.
 The steps are the following: